 You’ll need some information from your new employee so you can add them to your payroll.
 Most of this will be available on their P45 if they have one, but don’t panic if they don’t!

-Not every new starter will have a P45, for instance if this is their first role, or they’re starting a second job whilst continuing to work for another employer.
+Not every new starter will have a P45.
+A P45 is issued by an employer at the end of someone’s employment, so if this is your new person’s first role, or they’re starting a second job whilst continuing to work for another employer, they won’t have a P45.
 You can still employ someone without a P45, just ask them to complete a starter checklist instead.

 This step is important so that deductions, such as Student Loan repayments and tax, are taken from employees’ wages correctly.